larrylawl/TimetableGenerator/README.md

 Automatic Timetable Generator

 ## Issue
-Time and labour intensive to go through all timetable permutations
+- Time and labour intensive to go through all timetable permutations
+- Add in no. of ppl indiciating X choice in tt (redistribute dd & ss)

 ## Solution
 Automatic timetable generator that sorts timetable based on